Even royals enjoy a good viral video—just ask Prince Charles.

 "When we come out of this pandemic, as we surely will, it seems to me that we must learn some lessons: of the crucial importance of Nature to our wellbeing and to our very existence; of the power of localization; and simply of a kinder way of being," he wrote in the piece.
 "After the suffering and the selflessness we are witnessing, we cannot allow ourselves to go back to how we were.
 This is a moment in history."

 At the end of the piece, he asked readers to not forget about other issues.

 "Let us all therefore pledge ourselves to 'building back better' and not lose sight of probably the greatest threat-multiplier of them all: global warming and its most obvious symptom, climate change," he wrote.
 "Let us recalibrate our lives, working closely together to tackle all these challenges.
 Let us commit to making this precious world a truly better place."

 As royal admirers will recall, Prince Charles tested positive for coronavirus in March.
 At the end of that month, his royal household, Clarence House, confirmed he is out of self-isolation.
 Prince Charles also said he's found himself on the "other side of the illness."

 Prince Charles isn't the only one in the Royal Family to turn to technology amid social distancing.
-Reports recently spread that Prince Harry, Meghan Markle and their son Archie Harrison had a video chat with Queen Elizabeth II on her 94th birthday.
+Reports recently spread that Prince Harry, Meghan Markle and their son Archie Harrison had a video chat with Queen Elizabeth on her 94th birthday.
 Prince William and Kate Middleton said they've been video calling with "all the family," as well.